nintervik/vmWalkingKit/README.md

 13. Now, you can click on that icon once and the tool will be opened.
 You can resize the window and dock it anywhere you want as any other Maya's native window.<br/>

-14. Make sure to set the playback speed to *24 fps x 1* before start using the tool.<br/>
+14. Make sure to set the playback speed to *24 fps x 1* before starting to use the tool.<br/>

 <img src="imgs/fps_settings.png" width="900">